nthmost/agatephone/README.md

-# Agatephone Project: The California Zodiac of Death
+# Elysium Bell: Connecting Voices Across Eternity

+## The Agatephone project

 Imagine a rotary phone whose base and handset are made mostly out of solid agate.